-CVR Refining is subject to the Clean Air Act's renewable fuel standard ("RFS") which requires refiners to either blend "renewable fuels" with their transportation fuels or purchase renewable fuel credits, known as renewable identification numbers, in lieu of blending.
+CVR Energy's subsidiaries, Coffeyville Resource Refining & Marketing, LLC ("CRRM") and Wynnewood Refining Company, LLC ("WRC" and together with CRRM the "obligated-party subsidiaries") are subject to the Clean Air Act's renewable fuel standard ("RFS") which requires refiners to either blend "renewable fuels" with their transportation fuels or purchase renewable fuel credits, known as renewable identification numbers, in lieu of blending.
 See Item 1A, "Risk Factors" and Note 17, "Commitments and Contingencies," to the consolidated financial statements for further discussion.